NVIDIA-Merlin/HugeCTR/sparse_operation_kit/ReadMe.md

 # SparseOperationKit #
 Sparse Operation Kit (SOK) is a Python package wrapped GPU accelerated operations dedicated for sparse training / inference cases.
 It is designed to be compatible with common deep learning (DL) frameworks like TensorFlow.

 Most of the algorithm implementations in SOK are extracted from HugeCTR.
 HugeCTR is a GPU-accelerated recommender framework designed to distribute training across multiple GPUs and nodes for Click-Through Rate (CTR) estimation.
-If you are looking for a very efficient solution for CTR estimation, please see the [documentation](https://github.com/NVIDIA-Merlin/HugeCTR#readme) or our GitHub [repository](https://github.com/NVIDIA-Merlin/HugeCTR).
+If you are looking for a very efficient solution for CTR estimation, please see the HugeCTR [documentation](https://github.com/NVIDIA-Merlin/HugeCTR#readme) or our GitHub [repository](https://github.com/NVIDIA-Merlin/HugeCTR).

 ## Features ##
 **Model-Parallelism GPU Embedding Layer** <br>